 5. Is the condo builder reputable?
 Research what others have to say about the builder online.

 6. Plan head – Just because the condo specifies a certain completion date, it doesn`t necessarily mean that it will be ready by then.
 Most condo projects in Mississauga are delayed by about 6 months.
 Plan ahead and know what you will do if your condo is not ready by the promised date.

 7. Try to get In early – Prices tend to increase after grand opening sales events.
 The earlier you get to the sales events the better the prices and selections.

 8. Get your contract reviewed by a lawyer – When you buy a brand new condo in Mississauga, you legally have 10 days to cancel your contract without penalty.
 This is known as the cooling period.
 During this period it is highly recommended that the condo purchase of sale agreement is reviewed by a qualified legal professional.
 The lawyer may be able to cap certain development costs, which might be added later to the final closing costs.

-10. Ask a lot of questions – One of the advantages of working with a realtor, who knows about pre-constructions condos, is that you may ask a lot of questions and have someone qualified answer them.
+10. Ask a lot of questions – One of the advantages of working with a realtor, who knows about pre-construction condos, is that you may ask a lot of questions and have someone qualified to answer them.

 11. VIP agent perks – This is the most important tip here – Never buy a new condo without a real estate agent.
 Here are the reasons why.

 You can follow any responses to this entry through the RSS 2.0 feed.